Syncplay/syncplay/README.md

 2. Download Syncplay from https://github.com/Uriziel/syncplay/downloads and extract to a folder of your choosing.

-3. If you are running your own server then open `syncplayServer` (see "How to use the server", below)
+3. If you are running your own server then open `syncplayServer` (see "How to use the server", below).

-4. Open `syncplayClient` (or open the media file you wish to play with `syncplayClient`, e.g. using "Open with")
+4. Open `syncplayClient` (or open the media file you wish to play with `syncplayClient`, e.g. using "Open with").

 5. Enter configuration settings (see "Configuration window", above).
+Ensure that you are on the same server and room as your fellow viewers.

-6. If your fellow viewers are not in the same 'room' as you then use the room command (see "Syncplay Commands", above)
+6. If you don't have the file you want to play open then open it from within your media player.

-7. If you don't have the file you want to play open in your media player then open it from within your media player.
+7. Playing, pausing and seeking should now be synchronised with everyone else in the same 'room'.

 ### Command-line switches